JamesDodd1/Uni_Projects/Component Programming/README.md

 ## 3. Setup
 1. Download HolidayBooking folder
 2. Open the `HolidaySystem.sln` file with the folder
-3. To run the system:
+3. To run the system: <br />
     - __Desktop App:__ Select either "Admin System" or "Staff System" from the menu bar then compile
     - __Website:__ Expand the web app project in the Solution Explorer, select a web page, right click and select "View in Browser"

 __NOTE:__ The application may not fully work as the database is not longer active